Sebastián González (footballer, born 2003): International career

-In November 2022, he was called up for the first time to the Ecuador national football team for a friendly match against Iraq.
+In November 2022, he was called up for the first time to the Ecuador national team for a friendly match against Iraq.
 In January 2023, he was called up to the Ecuador U-20 side for the 2023 South American U-20 Championship.
 In May 2023, he was called up to the Ecuador under-20 side for the 2023 FIFA U-20 World Cup.

 Style of play

 Gonzalez style of play in central midfield has been compared with Spanish great Sergio Busquets.